University Policy and Procedure Statement UPPS No. 01.01.01

 03.05 The senior administrative assistant in the Special Assistant to the President’s office circulates the draft UPPS to:

-c.
-The director of Athletics; and
+b. the director of Athletics;

 03.07 Once all divisional comments are received, the director of UPA will compile the comments and sort them as substantive and non-substantive.
-The director then sends the comments document to the SR and copies the appropriate divisional EA.
+The director then sends the comments document to the SR for consideration and copies the appropriate divisional EA.
 The correspondence will include a deadline for response.

 03.09 Based on the feedback received from the SR, the director of UPA will determine whether to submit the draft UPPS for electronic approval or to add it to the agenda for the next President’s Cabinet meeting.

 a.
-Electronic Approval: The director of UPA sends the Senior Reviewer Comments document to the President’s Cabinet after incorporating or resolving all comments or indicating no comments were made.
+Electronic Approval: The director of UPA sends the senior reviewer comments document to the President’s Cabinet after incorporating or resolving all comments or indicating no comments were made.

 1) If electronic approval fails, the director of UPA will request that the draft UPPS be added to the next President’s Cabinet agenda for further discussion and possibly invite the SR to the meeting.